latolukasz/beeorm-doc/docs/guide/event_broker.md

 Now, when we have few events pushed to our streams it's time to consume them.
-First you need to create `EventsConsumer` object that later we will use to read events:
+First you need to create `EventsConsumer` object that will be used later to read events:

 ```go
 eventConsumer := engine.GetEventBroker().Consumer("read-group-ab")